Last updated on April 14th, 2023

 It is easy to remove and re-install solar PV panels before and after the roofing works.
 But how complex and how costly it will be depends on these factors:

 - Will the PV panel location or layout change?
-If yes, the number of fixings and rails required increases, so again more costly.
+If yes, the number of fixings and rails required increases, so again, it is more costly

 - Are you re-installing the same number of PV panels?
-If no, it may be more costly as more or different inverters are required.
+If not, it may be more costly as more or different inverters are required

 We recommend speaking to your original solar PV panel installers at the same time as your roofer.
 The works are heavily linked and will generally follow the schedule – PV system electrical isolation, PV system removal, roofing works, and PV system re-installation.